laboon/CS1632_Spring2018/deliverables/3/deliverable3.md

 On a separate page, you should include a screenshot of the flame graph.
 You should  _also_ include the generated .html file in your repository.

+You may experience issues rendering very large flamegraphs on your browser, especially if you use `long.txt`.
+Feel free to use the flamegraph for `sample.txt` if this is the case.

 There should be at least twelve unit tests.
 It is up to you if you would like to use more, use mocks/doubles/stubs or not, etc.  There just must be at least twelve valid unit tests.

 You should time the program with the `long.txt` file three times AND indicate the mean and median amount of real ("wall clock") time it took to execute.
 You can do this with the `time` command in Unix-like systems (Linux, OS X, BSD) or the `Measure-Command` command in PowerShell on Windows systems.
 All three of these times should be listed ALONG with the MEAN and MEDIAN time to execute the program with `long.txt` on a separate page.